Precision calibration of calorimeter signals in the ATLAS experiment using an uncertainty-aware neural network: Analyzing the uncertainty predictions

 Separately analysing the statistical (\uncstat) and systematic (\uncsyst) component of the total learned uncertainty \unctotal requires a sufficiently large training dataset.
 It is possible for both the BNN and the RE network employed here, as they use the same large training dataset introduced in \TabRef{tab:hyperparameters} of \SectRef{sec:data_net}.
 This means that

 Following the previous discussion, \uncsyst and \uncstat are characterised by their behaviour in the limit of an infinite training dataset size \DSsizeTrain,

 With this understanding, \uncsyst represents the limit of the accuracy to which the model learns to describe the target with the training data available.
 In case of a non-deterministic or stochastic target (noisy data)~\cite{Kasieczka:2020vlh}, like \rclusem, limited expressiveness of the network (structure uncertainty)~\cite{Badger:2022hwf}, and non-optimal choices of hyper-parameters (uncertainty in model parameters) can all be interpreted in the spirit of contributions to the systematic uncertainty inherent to the calibration model and the training data.
-It has contributions to both epistemic and aleatoric uncertainty components.
+It has contributions to both epistemic and aleatoric uncertainty components, as qualitatively summarised in \TabRef{tab:unc}.

 The statistical uncertainty component \uncstat is constructed to become insignificantly small with increasing \DSsizeTrain, and is thus expected to become irrelevant for a sufficiently large training dataset.
 Therefore, \uncstat can be considered as a significant part of the epistemic uncertainties.
 A brief and more formal introduction to the calculation of \uncsyst and \uncstat can be found in \AppRef{app:metric:unc:components}.